 "On March 20, we recognize the impact of HIV/AIDS on American Indians, Alaska Natives and Native Hawaiians.
 This 7th national observance is our chance to raise awareness of the risks of HIV to Native people, to help communities understand what con"...

-TRIZIVIR is an antiviral agent.
+TRIZIVIR is an antiretroviral agent [see Microbiology].

 Pharmacokinetics in Adults